-During July 2020 to June 2021 the Motunui site was operating continuously, although at different stages only one of the two reformer units was operating.
+During July 2021 to June 2022 the Motunui site was operating continuously, although periodically only one of the two reformer units was operating.

 Effluent monitoring data gathered by Methanex was sent to the Council on a monthly basis.
 The data is made up of continuous online data, laboratory analysis of a 24-hour composite effluent sample and mass discharge of water treatment chemicals calculated by Methanex using chemical consumption data.